dannykalika/test-automation/README.md

 - [API Tests](./tests/api/README.md)
 - [Accessibility Tests](./tests/accessibility/README.md)

-I will include some load, visual and web performance test examples as I find public resources to use.
+I will include some visual and web performance test examples as I find public resources to use.

 Thanks for reviewing my project!
 I hope that you have learned something,